 Mode Deactivation Counseling needs to be developed as a counseling model to solve adolescent behavioral problems (Barida & Widyastuti, 2020).
-This can be exemplified that Mode Deactivation Counseling can be applied to reduce aggressiveness (Purwadi et al., 2022).
-Deactivation Counseling mode can also be applied to increase religious motivation (Atmoko et al., 2022), assertive communication (Barida et al., 2021), self-regulation with cyberbullying trends (Muarifah et al., 2020).
 Apsche & Bailey (2004) stated that although MDT was developed to treat adolescents individually, MDT can also be applied in system therapy such as family, partner, and group therapy.
 MDT focuses on addressing the multiple underlying core beliefs that drive individual behavior.
 Many of these beliefs were created by individuals in response or as a result of an environment nurtured by their original family.